nasa/ExoMiner/docs/running-exominer-pipeline.md

 # values.
 ruwe_source=gaiadr2
 # which ExoMiner model to use for inference.
 Choose between "exominer++_single", "exominer++_cviter-mean-ensemble", and "exominer++_cv-super-mean-ensemble".
+# or provide a filepath to a custom ExoMiner model (in Keras .keras format)
 exominer_model="exominer++_single"

 # Help message